Panzerschrek/U-00DC-Sprache/source/docs/en/enums.rst

 Enums
 =====

-Enum is a type which values may be equal to one of named values specifeid in enum declaration.
+An enum is a type which values may be equal to one of named values specified in its declaration.

 Enum declaration example: